Home office due to coronavirus: My personal tips and experiences

 Last, but not least: You should also get some fresh air.

-At least in Austria it is currently (still) possible to stretch your legs under the open sky.
-So far, it has been particularly effective for me to go around the houses in my settlement after lunch.
+At least in Austria it is currently (still) possible to stretch your legs in the open air.
+So far it has proven to be particularly effective for me to walk around the houses in my settlement after lunch.
 For me personally, this is a good, short balance to the work that is waiting for me at home.
-In addition, the fresh air increases my brain ability.
-I also want to go running twice a week during these times.
+In addition, the fresh air increases my brain power.
+Twice pro week I also want to go running during these times.

 Home office: short conclusion

-Home office can certainly be a change for some people, as it is simply not everyday life these days.
-But with the right tricks, it's a lot easier to cope with.
-It is particularly important to try out what works best for you.
+Working from home can definitely be a change for some people, because it's just not part of everyday life these days.
+But with the right tricks, it's a lot easier to deal with.
+It is particularly important to probeer what works best for you.